Phoebe (biblical figure): Background

-Paul's letter to the Romans was written in Corinth sometime between the years 56 and 58, in order to solicit support for an anticipated missionary journey to Spain.
+Paul's letter to the Romans was written in Corinth sometime between the years 56 and 58 in order to solicit support for an anticipated missionary journey to Spain.
 Although he had not yet visited Rome, Paul would have been familiar with the community and its circumstances through Priscilla and Aquila, who were in Corinth, having previously lived in Rome.
 Biblical scholars are divided as to whether Chapter 16, Paul's letter of recommendation for Phoebe, was intended for Rome, with whose Christian community he was not acquainted, or with the more familiar community at Ephesus.

 The name Phoebe means "pure", "radiant", or "bright"; and was the name of a Titan in Greek mythology.

 Some scholars believe Phoebe was responsible for delivering Paul's epistle to the Roman Christian church.

-Phoebe is the only woman named as deacon in the Bible.
+Phoebe is the only woman named as deacon (which means "servant" in Greek) in the Bible.

 Greek terms for her titles

 diakonos

 Apostle Paul used the Greek diakonos (διάκονος) to designate Phoebe as a deacon.
 "Deacon" is a transliteration of the Greek, and in Paul's writings sometimes refers to a Christian designated to serve as a specially-appointed "assistant" to the overseers of a church, and at others refers to "servants" in a general sense.
 In the letter to the Romans, apart from the debated case of Phoebe, it always refers to "servants" in the generic sense, as opposed to a church office.
-However, at this inaugural stage in the Church's formation it is no doubt premature to think of offices as being consistent or clearly defined, and Rosalba Manes argues that Paul's use of the term "deacon" suggests that, like Stephen and Philip, Phoebe's ministry may have extended beyond charitable works to include preaching and evangelization.
+However, at this inaugural stage in the Church's formation, some argue, it is premature to think of offices as being consistent or clearly defined, and biblical scholar Rosalba Manes argues that Paul's use of the term "deacon" suggests that, like Stephen and Philip, Phoebe's ministry may have extended beyond charitable works to include preaching and evangelization.